-Ronnie L. Miller is Of Counsel in the Indianapolis office of Barnes & Thornburg.
+Ronnie L. Miller is Of Counsel in the Washington DC office of Barnes & Thornburg.

 Mr. Miller initially directed his practice to corporate matters that included mergers and acquisitions, real estate transactions, employment law and contractual relationships.
 Mr. Miller has also assisted low-income individuals in family law, criminal and litigation cases through the Modest Means program with the Indiana Bar Association.
-More recently, Mr. Millerís practice has been focused on the areas of legal ethics, compliance, government regulatory issues, and administrative law.
+More recently, Mr. Miller has also been active with the Indiana Legal Services LGBTQ Project, providing pro bono legal services to these underserved populations.

 Mr. Miller graduated with a B.A. from DePauw University, and worked in various IT positions as well as operations and systems management in the years prior to attending law school.
 He received training in Six Sigma and Total Quality Management, and has frequently participated in quality and process improvement initiatives.
 In 1999, Mr. Miller earned his J.D. from Indiana Universityís Robert H. McKinney School of Law in Indianapolis and his M.B.A. from Western Governors University in 2012.